Caedendi/D2RMM-Color-Dye/README.md

 ## Roadmap

 - [x] Full feature parity with the original mods
-- [ ] Add option to use quantity=3 to match D2RLaunch?
+- [x] Add option to use quantity=3 to match D2RLaunch

 ## Recommended Mods